 Like Paris, France, Santa Fe, New Mexico is a diner’s paradise.
 It is filled with cozy cafes and family owned eateries that offer an excellent range of dining experiences.
 In fact, Santa Fe remains largely overlooked by the national chain restaurants that populate the downtown’s of most American cities.
 That is a blessing.
 You can choose high cuisine or regional cooking that showcases the best of New Mexican dining.
 Traveling on your stomach in Santa Fe is deeply satisfying.

 Hopefully, I’ve given some of my east-coast friends a few good reasons to visit and explore this jewel of the southwest.
-Add it to your shortlist of great European cities.
-It will be an unforgettable and unique travel experience!
+Add it to your shortlist of great cities.
+Santa Fe will be an unforgettable and unique travel experience!

 All photos by Don Peterson.